loayasaad7/ai-lab-1/README.md

-# ai-lab-1
-this is the first lab on ai course
+hi this is the first commit from the first lab loay asaad mohammad selawe